RickCogley/RCC-live/content/post/2017-09-02-Japan-PSA-Fall-is-Hornet-Season/index.md

 date = 2018-01-01T14:06:04+09:00
-title = "Japan PSA: Fall Is Giant Hornet Season" slug = "japan-psa-fall-is-hornet-season" tags = ["oosuzumebachi", "psa", "hornet"] draft = "false"
+title = "Japan PSA: Fall Is Giant Hornet Season" slug = "japan-psa-fall-is-hornet-season" tags = ["oosuzumebachi", "psa", "hornet", "nature"] draft = "false"
 +++

 Robert on Strava says he "just takes the stings and calls it free Vespa", which is funny, but Asian Giant Hornets (_Vespa mandarinia_) in Japan are no joke.
-Read on for why:
+Read on to find out why:

 <!--more-->